-As America’s Dairyland, Wisconsin’ s iconic question is “Got milk?”
-But in the heart of Dairyland, the question in Wisconsin Dells is “Got water?”
+As America’s Dairyland, Wisconsin’s iconic question is, “Got milk?”
+But in the heart of Dairyland, at the Waterpark Capital of the World, the question is “Got water?”
 And the answer is a resounding “Yes!”

 The Waterpark Capital of the World®

 Wisconsin Dells has the largest concentration of water parks in the world.
 It is – without question - "The Waterpark Capital of the World®."
 Let’s do the math.
 The Dells boasts more than twenty indoor and outdoor water parks.
 They hold a combined total of 16 million gallons of water.

 Noah's Ark is the world’s largest water park, spanning 70 acres with five million gallons of water and three miles of waterslides.
 It’s considered the gold standard among outdoor water parks.
 The Mt.
 Olympus Water & Theme Park features thirty-seven steep and slippery water rides.
 In addition, visitors can expereince six hair-raising roller coasters, eight curve-hugging go-kart tracks and multiple fun-filled attractions.

 Attractions for Every Age

 Among the hundreds of water rides in the Dells, here are 10 you must try… depending on your age, height and level of courage:

-- Quadzilla - A $1 million family mat racer slide at Noah's Ark that stands 47-feet-tall with four lanes each 323-feet long.
-Get this – the lanes are actually braided and twisted together as the rider launches head first into the slide and eventually races head-to-head with the other lanes.
+- Quadzilla - This family mat racer slide at Noah's Ark stands nearly 50 feet tall, with four 323-foot-long lanes.
+Get this – the slides are actually braided and twisted together as the rider launches head first and eventually races with the other lanes.

-- The Point of No Return – An extreme body slide that is 10 stories up, 5 seconds down, at Noah’s Ark.
+- The Point of No Return – An extreme body slide that is ten stories up, 5 seconds down, at Noah’s Ark.

-- Flowrider – "Hang ten" without even going outside with this indoor surf machine, at Kalahari Resort.
+- Flowrider – "Hang ten" without even going outside with this indoor surf machine at Kalahari Resort.

-- The Howlin’ Tornado – A four-person tube funnel ride that drops you six stories before splashdown, at Great Wolf Lodge.
+- The Howlin’ Tornado – This four-person tube funnel ride at Great Wolf Lodge drops you six stories before a big splashdown.

-- Halley's Comet Racers – Four water slides where you race headfirst through twists, turns and drops toward the finish line, at Glacier Canyon Lodge at the Wilderness.
+- Halley's Comet Racers – These four water slides allow you to race head-first through twists, turns and drops toward the finish line, at Glacier Canyon Lodge at the Wilderness.

-- The Hurricane – America’s tallest waterslide at 58 feet where you plummet through a dark tunnel before landing in a pool below, at Wilderness Resort.
+- The Hurricane – America’s tallest waterslide at 58 feet, The Hurricane sends you plummeting through a dark tunnel before landing in a pool below, at Wilderness Resort.